 Francesca Miguieles (she/they) was born in Santiago, Chile and moved to Minnesota, United States in 2016.
 She attended Pontifical Catholic University of Chile in Santiago, Chile and Accademia di Belle Arti di Firenze in Florence, Italy before graduating Minneapolis College of Art and Design with a BFA in Drawing & Painting, Minor in Art History.

-Francesca’s work is formed on her personal experience as a Queer Latina Immigrant and serves as an exploration of self-love and personal remembrance.
 Her art is rooted in observation, portraying real people and authentic figures.
 This approach transforms each piece into a collaborative experience with the community, offering a safe space for nourishment and connection.

 CV / RESUME